Chemical Engineering and Biotechnology

 Submitted Work: No

-Admissions Assessment (pre-registration required): All applicants for Chemical Engineering and Biotechnology must sit the Natural Sciences Admissions Assessment (NSAA) in early November as part of the application to the University.
-Further information here
+Admissions Assessment (pre-registration required): All applicants for Chemical Engineering and Biotechnology must sit the Engineering and Science Admissions Test (ESAT) in mid-October as part of the application to the University.
+Further information here.

 You must register for pre-interview assessments so please do review this information carefully.